-This schedule is not intended to be proscriptive, but rather provide an illustration of the intent to provide a wide variety of tailored programming.
+This schedule is not intended to be proscriptive, but rather provides an illustration of the intent to provide a wide variety of tailored programming.
 Key features of this sample schedule include relatively later shower/personal hygiene time, plenty of personal time, varied weekend schedules, daily outside time, and significant time for family engagement.
+Weekend schedules should be varied and include more time for family engagement and personal time.